matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 replacement events](#validity-of-replacement-events), and to ignore any invalid replacement events that are received.

-Clients should render the content of the **most recent** replacement event.
+Clients should render the content of the **most recent** valid replacement event.
 The most recent event is determined by comparing `origin_server_ts`; if two or more replacement events have identical `origin_server_ts`, the event with the lexicographically largest `event_id` is treated as more recent.